-The main goal is to shoot beautiful and untouched wild nature world of Antarctic the “ecological way”, by yacht – not scaring animals.
+The main goal is to shoot beautiful and untouched wild nature world of South Georgia the “ecological way”, by yacht – not scaring animals.
 We’ll work out our everyday timetable taking into account ice situation and weather.
-Imagine to be in Antarctica and South Georgia face to face, without crowds and queue for zodiac boats focusing mainly on photography and exploration.
+Imagine to be in South Georgia face to face, without crowds and queue for zodiac boats focusing mainly on photography and exploration.
 The spirit of adventure and exploration will be with us all along our way.
+Most cruise ships take hundreds of photographers.
+My approach is different: when I visit remote location, I try to get most out of this project.
+We will spend around 2 weeks time sailing and walking ashore in many beautiful locations of South Georgia.
+Currently no cruise ship can propose you this deal.

 We are fascinated by the rich wildlife or the beauty of the unspoiled South Georgia island natural environment.
 South Georgia island sea life includes penguins, blue whales, orcas, Humpback, Minke and Fin Whale, colossal squids and fur seals.
 The emperor penguin is the only penguin that breeds during the winter in Antarctica, while the Adélie penguin breeds farther south than any other penguin.
 The rock-hopper penguin has distinctive feathers around the eyes, giving the appearance of elaborate eyelashes.
 King penguins, chinstrap penguins, and Gentoo penguins also breed in South Georgia.
 Gentoo and Chinstrap Penguins are the most common at the peninsula.
 The Orca or Killer Whale is also seen in this area.
 There are many seals.
 The Leopard Seal is a predator of penguins and other seals.
 Seals can leave the water and move on dry land to breed, rest and molt.
 Marine inhabitants endemic to this ecosystem outnumber and (in respect to biodiversity) surpass well-known regions such as the Galápagos.